Team Building Tips for a United Company Culture

-Employees that receive recognition for their accomplishments will be encouraged to continue their strong work endeavors.
+Employees that receive recognition for their accomplishments will be encouraged to continue their work endeavors.
 A lack of accomplishment is a common reason that team building initiatives ultimately end up becoming unproductive.
-Prior to starting any team-focused project, make sure that you develop a plan with human resources and leadership to recognize the accomplishments of both individual employees and team achievement.
+Prior to starting any team-focused project, make sure that you develop a plan with human resources and leadership.
+This plan should outline how to recognize the accomplishments of both individual and team achievements.

 Learn what Team Members Need and Want

-Before you start a team exercise or project, leadership should try to learn as much as possible about what their team members want to gain from the project and what they need to complete the project successfully.
-Leadership and human resources members should also be proactive in making sure employees know that their needs are heard and that they do their best to provide them with what is asked.
+Before you start a team exercise or project, leadership should try to learn as much as possible.
+This may include tools to complete it successfully and the end goals.
+Leadership should also be proactive in making sure employees know that they heard.
 Doing this will help everyone be more invested in reaching a common goal.
 This goes back to the importance of establishing clear and open communication lines.
 This is an excellent way to loop human resources into team initiatives in a positive way.

 Make Things Creative and Fun!

 Finally, never hesitate to make team building fun.
-There’s nothing that ruins a team project faster than when employees feel forced to participate with no outlet for creativity or fun.
 Finding a balance between a fun project that encourages creativity and completing goals is key to a successful team project.
-Even if your team goal is simply an enjoyable company softball outing, try to find a way to get creative with it.
+If your team is hosting a softball outing, try to find a way to get creative with it.
 Maybe add a 7th-inning activity that somehow ties in with something common in your company culture.
-An additional benefit of encouraging creativity in team building is that once the creative juices start flowing, it is extremely likely that they will flow directly into your employees’ work.
 This makes creativity and fun a win-win for team members and leadership alike!